vantangst/Wether-forecast/README.md

 ## Problem Solution

+- Written by Kotlin.
-- Used MVVM design pattern
+- Used MVVM design pattern.
 - Used Retrofit as a REST client to call and retrieve data from OpenWeatherMapsAPI.
-- Used Hilt for dependency injection
+- Used Hilt for dependency injection.
-- Accessibility for Disability Supports
+- Accessibility for Disability Supports.

 #### If you want to know more: